muhammedjamsheer/Angular/Basics.md

   ### Angular Pipes

 Pipes are simple functions designed to accept an input value and return a transformed value as the output.
-Angular Pipes are the class with @Pipe decorator syntax  :-  {{ input| pipeName : param1: param2: ...}}
+Angular Pipes are the class with @Pipe decorator.
+syntax  :-  {{ input| pipeName : param1: param2: ...}}

 Angular supports many built-in pipes. we can also create custom pipes based on our requirements.
 __Some commonly used predefined Angular pipes are: __

 * UpperCasePipe  -It transforms text to uppercase.      eg:-  {{name|uppercase}}
 * LowerCasePipe  -It transforms text to lowercase.      eg:-  {{name|lowercase}}